Nine episodes and recommendations for Inside No .9

 Love’s great adventure - 5 x 3

 Another one that doesn’t have the anticipated disturbing moments that fans may expect but is such a moving, poignant and honest story that definitely deserves more appreciation.
 This episode tells of a family getting ready for Christmas.
-Pemberton plays the patriarch, Trevor, who’s married to Jules and the couple have a teenage daughter.
-Their young grandson also lives with them because of their son’s drug problem.
+Pemberton plays Trevor, quite possibly the loveliest patriarch in the world, and the episode follows him, his wife, Jules and their teenage daughter, Mia.
+Connor, the young grandson of Jules and Trevor, also lives with them because of their son’s drug problem.
 It’s told through the dates on an advent calendar, which is such a clever idea and we get some insight into the daily goings on with the family as they get ready for the holidays.
-They do an excellent job of making the characters feel like people that you could realistically know and the drug issues with their son, Patrick, are handled very well, I thought, as he’s not cast out and the family do really want a relationship with him (same as how Patrick clearly wants a relationship and to bond with his young son).
+They do an excellent job of making the characters feel like people that you could realistically know (a bit like how 'Nana's party' reminded me of some all too real family dynamics) and the drug issues with their son, Patrick, are handled very well, I thought, as he’s not cast out and the family do really want a relationship with him (same as how Patrick clearly wants a relationship and to bond with his young son).
 However, they also acknowledge the challenges and hardships that the family have faced and that they aren’t perfect as they say things that they regret and have disagreements etc but are ultimately always there for each other and stand by each other through thick and thin.
-Trevor’s brother (Shearsmith) talking about his late wife and offering to help the family out after some pretty significant car trouble (as they're struggling financially) and Jules making a version of the expensive dress that her daughter asked for always tug at my heartstrings.
+Trevor’s brother (Shearsmith) talking about his late wife and offering to help the family out after some pretty significant car trouble (as they're struggling financially), Trevor sweetly comforting Patrick and Jules making a version of the expensive dress that her daughter asked for always tug at my heartstrings.

 Last gasp - 1 x 4

-Definitely an underrated one which deserves more appreciation as the way that the tension builds is really interesting and clever with plenty of humour.
+Definitely an underrated one which deserves more appreciation as the way that the tension builds is really funny and clever (as it's executed in a super dark way that never feels too horrible/mean-spirited).
+It also serves as a fantastic satire of the idea of fame/being a celebrity and how celebrities are treated like commodities rather than humans.
 It tells of 9 year old Tamsin, who has a terminal illness and as part of the Wishmaker UK scheme (like the ‘Make a wish foundation’), the famous singer, Frankie Parsons, comes round to pay her a visit for her birthday.
 Sophie Thompson (sister of Emma) and Steve play her parents, Jan and Graham, and Tamsin Greig (pretty cool that she shares a name with the little girl in the episode) gives a truly brilliant performance as Sally from ‘Wishmaker UK’.
 Unfortunately, it soon becomes evident that this wish isn’t really about Tamsin at all as her mother is the Frankie fan rather than Tamsin as Jan even talks about wanting it to be ‘her moment’ instead of something for Tamsin.
 Things take an unexpected turn, however, when Frankie arrives at the house and has a very short but ultimately nice interaction with Tamsin but sadly dies midway through blowing up a balloon.
-Rather than concern for him or Tamsin who was there when it happened, the adults (apart from Jan, for the most part) focus on the fact that they could sell the balloon containing Frankie’s last breath and make a fortune.
-Tamsin is pretty much the only decent character in the episode as the way that Sally casually dismisses the death of a child she met and focuses on the reactions from the press establishes that she is not nearly as well-intentioned as a job like that might have you believe.
+Rather concern for him or Tamsin who was there when it happened, the adults (apart from Jan, for the most part) focus on the fact that they could sell the balloon containing Frankie’s last breath and make a fortune.
+Tamsin is pretty much the only decent or mature character in the episode as the way that Sally casually dismisses the death of a child she met and focuses on the reactions from the press establishes that she is not nearly as well-intentioned as a job like that might have you believe.
 There are some touching moments with Tamsin though as she wonders what will happen to Frankie and asks about how many more birthdays she’ll have, which would be a heartbreaking concept for anyone but for a child that age, it’s devastating to think about.
 There is a twist with this ep (though maybe not in the way that fans might have expected) in that Frankie is maybe, actually.. not dead at all.
 Then, in a way that even seemed to horrify Graham, who’d been as set on getting the money as anyone, Frankie’s assistant ends up… shall we say, making sure that Frankie won’t take another breath.
 (I mean, he did refer to Frankie as a ‘dick’, but wow).
 Not everyone will agree on the ending but there is something quite satisfying about Tamsin letting the balloon that everyone was desperate to sell, float into the air, as there’s maybe something about her commenting on them prioritising the balloon and profit/money over someone’s life and about freeing Frankie’s soul, in a way.

 Episodes with so many more details to notice on a rewatch